30 Interesting Facts About Rwanda

 with No Comments

-The most interesting facts about Rwanda, from the Land of a Thousand Hills to one for the world’s most gender-equal countries.
+The most interesting facts about Rwanda, from the Land of a Thousand Hills to one of the world’s most gender-equal countries.

 Interesting facts about Rwanda include its gorilla population